Psychological Healing

 Questions and Answers

-The problem with the sacrament of Reconciliation is that, for many persons, even though they “confess” they do so only intellectually.
+Consequently, the problem with thinking this way about confession—the sacrament of Reconciliation—is that even though many persons “confess” they do so only intellectually.
 That is, they confess only the surface behavior, and they never reach down into that deep unconscious part of themselves that wants to sin, wants to be disobedient, and wants spiritual suicide.
-Unless this part of the personality is healed, your spiritual progress will always be restricted.
+That’s a sad place to be, because unless this part of the personality is brought out into the open and healed, spiritual progress will always be restricted.

 Too bad for us if we wish to settle back and rest as if peace and safety were already accomplished!
 Why, not a sign of true holiness has yet to appear in our daily lives!
 It would be good for us to start all over and, like good beginners, be taught the ways of good behavior once again.
 If we did, there might be some hope of changing in the future and some hope of spiritual progress.